vishalcloudyuga/dcos-docs/1.8/administration/installing/custom/troubleshooting.md

     1. Admin Router

     Be sure to check that all services are up and healthy on the masters before checking the agents.

+    ### NTP

+    Network Time Protocol (NTP) must be enabled on all nodes for clock synchronization.
+By default, during DC/OS startup you will receive an error if this is not enabled.
+You can check if NTP is enabled by running one of these commands, depending on your OS and configuration:

+    ```bash
+    $ ntptime
+    $ adjtimex -p
+    $ timedatectl
+    ```

 1. Ensure that firewalls and any other connection-filtering mechanisms are not interfering with cluster component communications.
 TCP, UDP, and ICMP must be permitted.